 While the caregiver in turn 1 is dramatizing the story through loud speech and rising intonation, the child interrupts her by asking her to remove the ribbon out of her hair.
 This can be seen as a moment of low engagement as both child and caregiver temporarily stop being involved with the reading activity.
 However, the caregiver quickly responds to the child’s request and immediately shifts back her attention to reading in turn 3 by dramatizing the narrative, mainly through rising intonation, which is immediately followed by a direct, WH-question “what do you think they're gonna make”: In line with our quantitative analysis findings, dyads were in periods of low and high were equally frequent (engagement was high 58% of the time, on average).
 The child’s immediate involvement is evidenced in turn 4 ‘a big castle’ which consists of the response to the caregiver’s question.
 The response here is given promptly, without delay.
 This indicates the child is following the story and the manner of her answer, namely loud speech, signals excitement.
 In line with the quantitative findings, dyads are in joint attention and high engagement is mostly maintained throughout the video via direct, WH- questions on the part of the caregiver to which the child responds.
 Another involving strategy can be seen in turn 5 where the caregiver encourages the child to see the picture book “oh look at the castle”.
 The child uptakes this attentional directive invitation; instead of merely repeating the caregiver’s sentence, she expands upon it by adding an evaluative statement to the plot in turn 6 “the baby will be happy”.
 This consists of an assessment of a book character.
 She has retrieved this information from the story itself with which she seems to be familiar.
 The caregiver moves along the same topic (R-MOVE) and follows up the child’s evaluative statement with further character assessment in turn 7 “I know they look all excited don't they” to which the child agrees in turn 8.
 It follows that caregiver and child do not only read from the book but they also talk about the story itself by hypothetically portraying the represented characters’ emotions.

 The above shared reading practices reflect a high involvement style (Tannen, 1994) giving priority to the need of positive face, to show involvement and familiarity.
 We argue that this high involvement style is a resource that reflects, among others, familiarity with and pleasure for reading which characterises the specific dyad.
-Overall, the videos of the specific dyad display mostly high engagement which is evidenced via several strategies that were not measured quantitatively.
-The caregiver engages the child via shifting pitch, dramatizing narrative and quotations, and formulating direct questions which the child consistently reciprocates.
-Other parameters of high engagement include the child being familiar with the stories and having developed her own preferences.
-Adding an evaluative statement in response to the caregiver as in turn 6 also shows they have practiced shared reading before and they both know what to expect from the activity.
+Overall, the videos of the specific dyad display mostly high engagement which is evidenced via several strategies that were only qualitatively considered as adding to the contextual understanding of the dyad’s shared practices.
+Specifically, the caregiver engages the child via shifting pitch, dramatizing narrative and quotations, and formulating direct questions which the child consistently reciprocates.
+Other parameters of high engagement include the child being familiar with the stories and having developed her own preferences, as evidenced by, among others, the immediacy she responds to the reading options her carer offers earlier in the video.
+Additionally, the child often offers evaluative statements in response to the caregiver as in turn 6; this shows they have practiced shared reading before and they both know what to expect from the activity.